c17r/AoC/README.md

 I'm just in it for the fun.

+- **14-Dec-2018 Update:** I've gotten hooked.
+Even though I'm nowhere near fast enough for the top 100 I'm still up at midnight to be ranked against everyone else with the global clock.
+I think I have a problem.

 I started with 2018.
 When I've got time I'll work on previous years.